SardorMS/http/README.md

 Мanual implementation of the handler.
 # Installation

-1. Use this module:
+1. To get this module into your go.mod file use:
  ```
- go mod github.com/SardorMS/http
+ go get github.com/SardorMS/http
  ```

 2. To RUN the server use: